 It seems like someone at Sophie’s really likes orchids — here is a table from inside with a gorgeous floral display on it.
 Another nice detail is the selection of hand painted tea urns against the wall.
 There are a lot of attention to details inside the teahouse and the overall effect is serene and composed; a perfect place to relax and unwind.

 The staff at Sophie’s was friendly and I would definitely come back here again if I find myself in the Montclair neighborhood.
 I really wish Sophie’s would move to my neighborhood!
 I’m hoping for a satellite location in San Francisco someday…

 San Fran Tea is getting prettier by the day, not that we needed much improvement

 My neighborhood can be dangerous.
-A recent bout of warm, sunny weather in San Francisco has me strolling all over the place but it’s difficult to keep away from all the stores located nearby.
+A recent bout of warm, sunny weather has me strolling all over the place but it’s difficult to keep away from all the stores located nearby.

 I guess I’m just a sucker for cute products sometimes.
 The Sippin’ Pretty comes in this white aluminum box and contains two muslin bags in addition to your tea.
 Ingredients are: nettle leaf, lemon verbena, rose petals, chamomile and spearmint.
 Aside from drinking you can use the leftover leaves to purty yourself up — instructions are on the box for how to use this as a facial toner, a eye compress, a face mask, a bath and an exfoliant.
 I assume the muslin bags were included for the purpose of making these homemade treatments, as they seemed a bit large for brewing the actual tea.